The Xometry app works best with JavaScript enabled!

 Electrical discharge has a transient effect, meaning it can degrade the elements from which it is presented.
 The electric discharge CNC machines take advantage of this by designing controlled sparks to reshape materials.
 The workpieces are placed between the top and bottom of the electrode.
 The computer then decides the amount of electrical discharge the electrodes produce.

-11. Grinding CNC Machine
+11. CNC Grinding Machine

 A grinding CNC machine is a precision performance tool that uses a rotating wheel to cut metal away from the metal.
 CNC grinding machines are typically used for camshafts, ball bearings, transmission shafts, and other working pieces, which require an accurate and correct finish.
 Numerous pieces made using a CNC grinding machine are cylindrical.